wwt/testing-time-java/README.md

 instant, or advance time using its `add(...)` methods.

-To use the `MutableClock` there are a variety of static [factory methods available](https://www.threeten.org/threeten-extra/apidocs/org.threeten.extra/org/threeten/extra/MutableClock.html#epochUTC()) which configure the clock at an exact instant in a specific time-zone.
+To use the `MutableClock` there are a variety of static [factory methods available](https://www.threeten.org/threeten-extra/apidocs/org.threeten.extra/org/threeten/extra/MutableClock.html#epochUTC()) which initialize the clock to an exact instant in a specific time-zone.

 ### It's your birthday!